-As at 31 December 2019 and 2018, the Group had charges on the investment property of carrying amount as at 31 December 2019 of SGD1,395,000 (31 December 2018: SGD1,421,000) for a mortgage loan facility.
+The Group had charges on the investment property of carrying amount as at 31 December 2020 of SGD1,369,000 (31 December 2019: SGD1,395,000) for a mortgage loan facility.

-MATERIAL ACQUISITION OR DISPOSAL OF SUBSIDIARIES
+MATERIAL ACQUISITION OR DISPOSAL OF SUBSIDIARIES AND ASSOCIATED COMPANIES

-Save as disclosed in the Company's Prospectus and in this report, the Group did not have other plans for material investments or capital assets as of 31 December 2019.
+Save as disclosed in the Prospectus and in this annual results announcement, the Group did not have any material acquisitions, disposals of subsidiaries, associated companies and joint ventures during the year ended 31 December 2020.